spectrocloud/librarium/content/docs/04.6-vm-management/10-create-manage-vm/05-standard-vm-operations/04-deploy-vm-from-template.md

 # Next Steps

 Try installing your applications.
 If you did not install the QEMU guest agent as part of the VM deployment, you can install it now.
 The guest agent displays additional details in the **Virtual Machines** > **Details** tab.
-To learn how to install the guest agent, review the [Redhat](https://docs.openshift.com/container-platform/4.8/virt/virtual_machines/virt-installing-qemu-guest-agent.html) reference.
+To learn how to install the guest agent, review the [Red Hat](https://docs.openshift.com/container-platform/4.8/virt/virtual_machines/virt-installing-qemu-guest-agent.html) reference.

 You can update the VM configuration from the VM console or from tabs when you click on the VM.
 Learn about updates you can make in the [Update VM Configuration](/vm-management/create-manage-vm/standard-vm-operations/update-vm-configuration) guide.